Conflict Competence

 The issue isn’t whether we will encounter conflicts but how we handle them.
 Conflict Competence is crucial to aid in navigating cultural, social and political differences, while decreasing the risk of adverse consequences.

-Courses on the subject of Conflict Competence will be available beginning Fall 2024 to promote effective communication and understanding and resolution of disagreements, resulting in healthier relationships and productive collaborations in personal, academic and professional worlds.
+Modules about Conflict Competence promote effective communication, understanding and resolution of disagreements, resulting in healthier relationships and productive collaborations in personal, academic and professional settings.

 Learning Outcomes: